magic-wormhole/magic-wormhole/README.md

 although proper tests have not yet been implemented.

 It depends upon the SPAKE2, pynacl, requests, and argparse libraries.
-To run a relay server, you must also install Twisted.
+To run a relay server or use the async support, you must also install Twisted.

 #### footnotes